katiekoschland/thermostat/README.md

 # Thermostat Challenge
+The challenge is to build the business logic to model a simple thermostat and learn to connect it to a dynamic visual interface using jQuery.
+The goal was to further develop my knowledge of Javascript.
 ----

-The challenge is to build the business logic to model a simple thermostat and learn to connect it to a dynamic visual interface using jQuery.

-The goal was to enhance my knowledge of Javascript.

 <p align="center">
 <img src="/public/demo.png"/>